 There are two pleural sacs, one covering each lobe of the lung.
 The anatomy of this double-layered structure can be best appreciated by imagining one's fist invaginating a balloon.
 The hilum is at the wrist.

-The pleural space develops between the fourth and seventh weeks of gestation. ...
+The pleural space develops between the fourth and seventh weeks of gestation.
+The lateral ...